← Back to research

 • Modal leads for GPU workloads with serverless Python infrastructure

-• The market is splitting into ephemeral (security-first) vs persistent (productivity-first) camps
+• The market is splitting into ephemeral (security-first) vs persistent (productivity-first) camps, with a new local-first camp emerging

 Strategic Planning Assumptions: